jesperschmidthansen/molsim/docs/README.md

 </code></pre>
 1: In the first way, the user specifies the number of atoms and simulation box length in each of the three dimensions, as well as provide an initial kinetic temperature which defines the initial atom velocities.
-Mass, type, and charge are set to 1, 'A', and 0, respectively; these can be set after the call to setconf.
+Masses, types, and charges are all set to 1, 'A', and 0, respectively; these can be set after the call to setconf.
+The atoms are positioned on a simple lattice.

 2: The user can set the configuration from a file; this file must be in either xyz-format or mat-format.
 If the mat-format is used, it is strongly recommended that the configuration has been